 COLORADO SPRINGS, Colo.
 (KOAA) — According to the US Department of Agriculture, 30-40% of the nation's food supply goes to waste.
-In southern Colorado, Bella's Bagels is trying to play its part in making that number smaller.
+In southern Colorado, Bella's Bagels is trying to reduce that number.

 "We're pretty good with our numbers, but every now and then, there's something in the air," said Bella's Co-Owner Jason Stele.
 "Maybe we have an extra 100 bagels, or 200 bagels even."